lisamurphy788/mytaxfreeshopping/README.md

  ### Future Features
- - Add a mobile app to include geo fencing.
+ - Add a mobile app to include geo-fencing.
  - Once the form has been submitted the user should get a confirmation email.
  - Chat option for users
  - Refund calculator